wapmorgan/Morphos/README.md

 ## Personal names

-To compound all declension functionality in one call there is `nameCase` function:
+To compound all declension functionality in one call there is `name` function:

 ```php
 string|array name($name, $case = null, $gender = null)